sjdv1982/seamless/silk.md

 a Silk schema will always validate against JSON schema too, if in plain form, and if converted as below.

+NO SUPPORT FOR "default", THIS IS NOT PART OF SILK SCHEMA!

 Seamless will implement its own $ref resolver for $refs that start with SEAMLESS.
 These are provided by the central schema register These can be used for both full-blown schemas AND new basic types